Lower-tier criminals are taking over fast food accounts to reap hot and fresh rewards–on your dime.

 By now you’ve probably heard us talk at length about the importance of using passwords that are easy to remember but hard to guess.
 We’ve cautioned against password reuse, highlighted the importance of utilizing password managers, and reviewed why NIST’s updated password guidelines for 2017 are so important for everyone to understand.
 The new guidance contains critical updates on how to more securely store and protect our information.
 It still wasn’t enough to prevent any of the several massive data breaches of 2018, at least those that happened before 2017.

-By the first six months of 2018, the U.S. had already suffered 668 data breaches with over 22 million records exposed.
+In 2018, the U.S. suffered 1,244 breaches with over 446 million records exposed according to Statista figures on cyber crime.
+However, our own data suggests these numbers are even higher with 2,882 breached data breaches and over 3.5 billion records exposed.
 The last month of the year brought a few of the year’s most sobering data breaches.
 Some breaches included information that members may not want to be publicly linked to their email addresses and real names.
 The Quora “question-and-answer” site included victims’ names, email addresses, encrypted passwords, and users’ “public questions and answers.”
 The site was breached in November 2018.

 The Facebook breach, which occurred between July 2017 and September 2018, included users’ relationship statuses, contact information, location details, and even devices used to log in and the victims’ recent searches.
 The methods used to compromise this type of data was often more sophisticated.
 Not much is publicly known about the methods employed by the “malicious third-party” responsible for the Quora breach and Facebook was breached several times both through vulnerabilities through its code and through third-party apps.
 It’s important to note that organizations such as these are not soft targets.
 Breaching them successfully can reap massive rewards for sophisticated criminals as long as they are not caught.
 But what about softer targets?
 Unsurprisingly, basic guidance on security hygiene and passwords strength applies to preventing these as well.